Plasticville Train Layout Buildings

 As one can see, other than K-line, Plasticville is the survivor among many competitors.
 By studying these reference guides, one can discern some of those buildings that were adapted and included in the Bachmann toy train building product line.
 K-line buildings, which are very similar to Bachmann, have been purchased and marketing under the Lionel line.

 I have the Plasticville: An Illustrated Price Guide purchased on eBay and find it helpful for general information including introduction dates, kit numbers and color variations.
 However, as with most guides of this vintage, pricing information is useless.

-At Arizona train shows, glued Plasticville structures are worth about 50-75% less than an unglued kit.
+At Arizona train shows, glued Plasticville buildings are worth about 50-75% less than an unglued kit.
 In fact, some unassembled buildings without boxes have sold for as little as $2-$5.
 There is little interest in collecting Bachmann HO or N structures.

 About the author: